damaru2/ankigenbot/README.md

 # ankigenbot
 [@ankigen_bot](https://t.me/ankigen_bot), Telegram bot to automatically generate and upload anki cards to [ankisrs.net](ankisrs.net).
-Anki is a very effective program to learn vocabulary, but anki does not have any
+Anki is a very effective program to learn vocabulary, but anki does not have any way to generate cards automatically.
+This is a program that given a word in English, Spanish or French it will send you definitions with sentence examples and with a tap you can add them to your anki deck.

+If you want [@ankigen_bot](https://t.me/ankigen_bot) to support another language, you can open an issue and point me to a hopefully nice, free and simple dictionary for that language.

 ![image3](https://github.com/damaru2/ankigenbot/blob/master/.assets/image3.png)

 ## Write a word and select the definitions you want